 The discussions centred on the current landscape of arms control, the challenges posed by emerging technologies and the changing global political landscape.
 The event was dedicated to the intellectual heritage of Academician Andrei Sakharov for his dedication to nuclear disarmament, peace and human rights.

-The translation was made possible primarily because of the cooperation between IMEMO, the Russian Academy of Sciences and SIPRI.
+The translation was made possible primarily due to cooperation between IMEMO, the Russian Academy of Sciences and SIPRI.

 Click here to download a PDF of the Russian translation of SIPRI Yearbook 2019.